wscherphof/lua-loader/README.md

 ## Usage

 ### 1. Install
-In the root of your project, `npm install lpm`
+In the root of your project, `npm install lua-loader`

 ### 2. Initialise
 At the start of the main lua file in your project, load lpm once: